Be a Volunteer or Foster

 The program provides paid community service assignments at local public and non-profit organizations, training, referral to needed services, and job search assistance.
 For more information call toll free 1-800-842-4982 or 217-923-5793 or visit www.experienceworks.org.

 Join our membership and volunteer to serve as an officer!!
 We have great fun and make lifelong friendships while performing our mission to save adoptable pets and increase awareness for the welfare of pets in our communities.
 Open officer positions include: Treasurer, Vice President - Fundraising, Vice President - Grants, Vice President - Spay/Neuter Programs, Vice President - Volunteers, & Capital Campaign Chair.

 In order for BCHS to fulfill its mission it takes a lot of effort on the part of many people.
 If you would like to start participating more actively, please do not hesitate any longer.
-Call or Email BCHS or come to one of our members meetings (1st Wednesdays 7:30pm at Bradford National Bank's Community Building [Please watch our FACEBOOK page for changes or additional meeting notices].
+Call or Email BCHS or come to one of our members meetings (1st Wednesdays 7:30pm at our conference room in our new Cat Shelter Building, 2510 South Elm Street.
+[Please watch our FACEBOOK page for changes or additional meeting notices].

 We can't hardly wait to meet you and introduce you to the leadership team!

 Adoption Assistants!
 We need 'em!
 If you're free 1 or 2 Saturdays a month, 14&up, a young retiree, or just love spending

 time with dogs and cats, Call 618-664-4068 or email BCHS today!
 We leave Greenville at 9:20am every Saturday and drive our adoptable pets to PETCO

 in Fairview Heights.
 We need adoption assistants to help unload and load up the van and help